intergalacticmammoth/phiflow2blender/README.md

 3. Load the OpenVDB frame sequence in Blender, setup the scene in Blender and render!

    Follow along [this]() video :)

+The resulting file from the video is [tutorial_video.blend](tutorial/tutorial_video.blend) and the file I used for the final version is [final.blend](tutorial/final.blend).